Metabase is an easy, open-source way to derive insights from data:

 Create a new Web Service on Render, and give Render permission to access your new repo.

-Dockerfor the environment, and add the following environment variable under the Advanced section:
+Dockerfor the runtime, and add the following environment variable under the Advanced section:

 The internal database URL for the database you created above.

 You can optionally encrypt your Metabase database connection details by adding the